stanulilic/stanleyulili.com-old/_posts/2019-11-03-how-to-remove-all-child-elements-of-a-dom-node-in-javascript.md

 ---
 header:
   teaser: /assets/images/posts/javascript-featured-image/featured-image.jpg
 feature_image: /assets/images/posts/javascript-featured-image/featured-image.jpg
 featured_image_alt: featured-image
 excerpt: Here's what you need to do to remove all child elements of a DOM node in Javascript

 categories:
   - Javascript
 tags:
   - javascript
 title: "How to Remove all Child Elements of a DOM node in JavaScript"
+last_modified_at: 2020-12-02
 ---

 Here's what you need to do to remove all child elements of a DOM node in Javascript.